django/dsf-working-groups/active/security.md

 ## Future membership

-The team does not have a fixed size.
-The team decides when new members are needed.
-New members are chosen from a list of volunteers.
-If there are no qualified volunteers the team will place an advertisement on the Django website.

-Members must opt-in to remain on the team on an annual basis.
-They may also leave for any reason.
+The team manages its own membership by invitation.
+If the team needs to make a call for volunteers, it will be posted on the [djangoproject.com blog](https://www.djangoproject.com/weblog/) and the [Django Forum](https://forum.djangoproject.com).

+The membership will operate as follows:

+- There is no upper limit to the team size
+- The team/WG will vote (50%+1) to approve/deny new member.
+- The team will directly vote on new Chair/Co-Chairs
+- All Django Fellows are automatically added to the Security team
+- A Django Fellow contract termination removes the person from the Security team
+- Each year, every non-Fellow member will need to reaffirm their membership with the team
+- A member can leave for any reason

 Members can also be removed by: